datacluster-labs/Custome-Datasets/index.md

 Below is the list of Datasets and detailed description.

-**Note: All the images are contributed by a large conrtibutor base on out platform.
-All images in the dataset are manually verified.**
+**All the images are contributed by our large conrtibutor base on our platform.
+Each image in the dataset are manually verified.**

 ## Fire and Smoke Image Dataset

-This dataset consists domesic fire and smoke images.
+This dataset consists of Domestic Fire and Smoke images.

 **Scene Description:**
-Dataset consists fire and smoke image caputred using mobile phones in real-world scenrio.
-Images were captured under wide variety of lighting conditions, weather, indoor and outdoor.
-This dataset is well suited for early fire and smoke detection.
-Dataset could be used for fire and smoke recoginition, detection, early fire and smoke, anomaly detection etc. Dataset consits of typical domestic scenes like grabage burning, paper-plastic burning, feild burning, doemstic cooking etc.
+Dataset consists of Fire and Smoke images captured using mobile phones in real-world scenarios.
+Images were captured under wide variety of lighting conditions, weather conditions and both indoor and outdoor.
+This dataset is well suited for Early Fire and Smoke detection.
+Dataset could be used for fire and smoke recoginition, detection, early fire and smoke, anomaly detection etc. Dataset consits of typical domestic scenes like garbage burning, paper-plastic burning, crop burning, doemstic cooking etc.

 **Dataset Highlights:**
 * Captured by 1000+ unique users
-* Domestic fire and smoke images
+* Domestic Fire and Smoke images
-* Early Fire and smoke Images
+* Early Fire and Smoke Images
 * HD Resolution
 * Highly diverse
 * Various lighting condtions